ObserveRTC/schemas/README.md

-## Schema Generator for ObserveRTC
+## ObserveRTC Schemas

+This repository contains schemas ObserveRTC uses as inputs and outputs in its services.

 ```shell
 optional arguments: